Staff | Resources | Reading Requirements

 - Mrs. Linda Osborne teaches Advanced English 6.
 Her favorite book is The Joy Luck Club by Amy Tan.

-- Ms. Chris Perier supports English classes.
+- Ms. Chris Perier teaches Advanced English 6 and supports English Language Learners with Ms. Leon.
 She enjoys reading about countries and people’s ways of life around the world.

 - Mrs. Alison Torres teaches Advanced English 8.
 Her favorite literary genre is historical fiction.